Animal Farm: Stage productions

 A new adaptation written and directed by Robert Icke, designed by Bunny Christie with puppetry designed and directed by Toby Olié opened at the Birmingham Repertory Theatre in January 2022 before touring the UK.

+The Russian composer Alexander Raskatov has written an opera based on the book.
+Its premiere took place on 4 March 2023 in Amsterdam as part of Dutch National Opera's 2022/2023 season.

 Films

-Animal Farm has been adapted to film twice.
-Both differ from the novel and have been accused of taking significant liberties, including sanitising some aspects.
+Animal Farm has been adapted to film three times.